 It is important that you always clean the pipet at the end of the lab, and rinse it thoroughly with deionized water before returning it to storage.
+Be sure to follow the instructions given in the Appendix for proper use of pipets.

 - 7. Repeat steps 5 and 6 at least two additional times without emptying out your flask between trials. - 8.
 Calculate the mass of water delivered by your pipet for each trial.
-Use your mass of water and the volume of the volumetric pipet to calculate the density of water for each trial. - Calculate the average density, standard deviation, and the 90% confidence limits for the average density. - 9.
-Use the temperature of your water along with the values of mass and volume of water given in Table 1 to calculate the accepted values for the density of water. - 10.
+Use your mass of water and the volume of the volumetric pipet to calculate the density of water for each trial.

+Calculate the average density, standard deviation, and the 90% confidence limits for the average density.

+- 9. Use the temperature of your water along with the values of mass and volume of water given in Table 1 to calculate the accepted values for the density of water. - 10.
 Determine the relative error with respect to the average density of water.